Jebbly/jebbly.github.io/_news/2025-01-10-announcement.md

 related_posts: false
 ---

-Happy to share that paper on offloaded rendering with asynchronous reprojection has been accepted to [MMSys'25](https://2025.acmmmsys.org/)!
+Happy to share that our paper on offloaded rendering with asynchronous reprojection has been accepted to [MMSys'25](https://2025.acmmmsys.org/)!
 Congratulations to everyone involved.